mongodb/specifications/source/unified-test-format/unified-test-format.rst

   not be supported by all drivers and could yield runtime errors (e.g. while loading a test file with an Extended JSON parser).

 - Test runner thread.
-An entity representing a "thread" used to execute operations concurrently with the operations being executed by the main test runner thread.
-The "thread" MUST be able to execute concurrently with the main thread, but it does not have to be implemented as an actual OS thread (e.g. it can be a goroutine or async task).
-See `Thread Operations`_ for a list of operations.
+An entity representing a "thread" that can be used to concurrently execute operations.
+Thread entities MUST be able to run concurrently with the main test runner thread and other thread entities, but they do not have to be implemented as actual OS threads (e.g. they can be goroutines or async tasks).
+See `entity_thread`_ for more information on how they are created.

 .. _entity_topologydescription: